Skip banner and navigation tools.

 Grade range

-Whether to use events with the default grade selection criteria (0-12 for PC, 0-2 for WT mode) or only grade 0 events.
-Unless you know what this means, use the default.
+If the “Super-soft source” option was set, the ‘restricted’ set is selected, and this cannot be changed.
 Note that the counts-to-flux conversion factor deduced from this spectrum is appropriate to the grade selection used, so if you intend to convert a count-rate light curve into flux, the light curve must be created with the same grade selection.

 Time for spectrum

 By default, all data contained within the selected observations are included in the spectrum.
-If you wish to define time ranges, select "User defined" from the drop-down menu.
+Options also exist to create one spectrum per snapshot (spacecraft orbit) or per observation.
+If you wish to define specific or multiple time ranges, select "User defined" from the drop-down menu.
 You can then enter up to four time regions.
 Each region must have a name and a time region.
 The latter is of the format start-stop (see accepted time formats) and can include multiple intervals separated by commas.

 Back to contents | Back to product generator